ticketingevents/ticketing-nodejs-sdk/README.md

   .catch(error => {
     //Handle errors
     if(error instanceof BadDataError){
-      console.log("The number of items to be added to the parcel must be a positive integer.")
+      console.log("The number of tickets to be added to the parcel must be a positive integer.")
     }else{
       console.log(`${typeof error} (${error.code}): ${error.message}`)
     }